home-assistant/home-assistant.io/source/_integrations/xiaomi_miio.markdown

 ### Xiaomi Cloud Tokens Extractor

 One of Home Assistant users wrote a tokens extractor tool, which is currently the easiest way to retrieve tokens for all devices assigned to Xiaomi account.
-[In the repository](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor) there's executable for convenient use on Windows or python script to be run on any platform.
+[In the repository](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor) there's executable for convenient use on Windows or Python script to be run on any platform.
 If you do not wish to run executable, then you can run it using the source code:

 1. Install requirements: